BobBuildTool/bob/doc/manpages/bob-archive.rst

 clean
     Remove unneeded artifacts from the archive.

-    The command takes a single argument as the retention expression.
-Any artifact that is matched by the expression or referenced by such other artifact is kept.
-If an artifact is neither matched by the given expression nor referenced by a retained artifact it is deleted.
+    The command takes one or more retention expressions.
+Any artifact that is matched by at least one of the expressions or referenced transitively by a matched artifact is kept.
+If an artifact is neither matched by any expression nor referenced by a retained artifact it is deleted.

     The expression language has the following general syntax: